-- In each community, a Health Information Exchange Service Provider (HIE-SP) provides: - an XDS Infrastructure (an XDS Registry and an XDS Repository) for sharing reports and image manifests. - an Affinity Domain with a common patient identifier and common coded terminology for managing the sharing of images. - In each community, Diagnostic Imaging Service Providers provide access to locally stored images through transactions defined by the XDS-I.b Integration Profile.
+- In each community, a Health Information Exchange Service Provider (HIE-SP) provides: - an XDS Infrastructure (an XDS Registry and an XDS Repository) for sharing reports and image manifests. - an Affinity Domain with a common patient identifier and common coded terminology for managing the sharing of images. - In each community, Diagnostic Imaging Service Providers provide access to locally stored images through transactions defined by the XDS-I.b Integration Profile. - Two communities agree to share patient records for urgent care using transactions defined in XCA-I.

-- Two communities agree to share patient records for urgent care using transactions defined in XCA-I. - A patient X, who receives her primary care in Kenosha, frequently travels to the Greater Milwaukee region for business.
+A patient X, who receives her primary care in Kenosha, frequently travels to the Greater 5360 Milwaukee region for business.
 While visiting Milwaukee, patient X is admitted to the Milwaukee University Hospital (MUH) for urgent care.
-The attending physician places an imaging procedure order. - The local PACS, acting as an XDS-I.b Imaging Document Consumer, performs an automated query for relevant priors within the Greater Milwaukee region and to the Kenosha region through an XDS.b Stored Query transaction to the local HIE-SP's Initiating Gateway. - The Initiating Gateway in Greater Milwaukee queries both the local Document Registry and the Responding Gateway for Kenosha.
+The attending physician places an imaging procedure order.

+The local PACS, acting as an XDS-I.b Imaging Document Consumer, performs an automated query for relevant priors within the Greater Milwaukee region and to the Kenosha region through an XDS.b Stored Query transaction to the local HIE-SP's Initiating Gateway.

+The Initiating Gateway in Greater Milwaukee queries both the local Document Registry and the Responding Gateway for Kenosha.
 Relevant priors are located in Kenosha and in the South Milwaukee Diagnostic Imaging Center.
-The South Milwaukee Diagnostic Imaging Center shares images using XDS-I.b as part of the Greater Milwaukee region. - The MUH PACS, acting as an XDS-I.b Imaging Document Consumer, directly accesses images from the South Milwaukee Diagnostic Imaging Center via their XDS I.b Imaging Document Source. - Images from the Kenosha region are retrieved through the Greater Milwaukee HIE-SP's XCA-I Initiating Imaging Gateway, retrieving the images from the Kenosha HIE-SP's XCA-I - Responding Imaging Gateway.
+The South Milwaukee Diagnostic Imaging Center shares images using XDS-I.b as part of the Greater Milwaukee region.

+5370 The MUH PACS, acting as an XDS-I.b Imaging Document Consumer, directly accesses images from the South Milwaukee Diagnostic Imaging Center via their XDS I.b Imaging Document Source.

+Images from the Kenosha region are retrieved through the Greater Milwaukee HIE-SP's XCA-I Initiating Imaging Gateway, retrieving the images from the Kenosha HIE-SP's XCA-I initiating and responding communities are XDS-I.b Affinity Domains.
+Details on each

+5375 Responding Imaging Gateway.
 The Kenosha HIE-SP XCA-I Responding Imaging Gateway, in turn, retrieves the images from Imaging Document Source imaging repositories in the Kenosha region.

+The following diagram presents a high level view of the interactions between actors when both